 Alexandria’s genesis is an online myth.
 It claims that a genetic mutation turns some people into “perfect” human beings.
-This is fiction, but several real medical conditions can cause changes in eye color.
+This is fiction, and a person cannot be born with purple eyes, but several real medical conditions can cause changes in eye color.

 The myth has been traced back to 2005, though it may have been spread earlier.
 People with the fake condition are said to be able to live to 150, and they allegedly have: